open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmedit.md

   MMDeploy supports models of one task in mmedit, i.e., `super resolution`.
 Please refer to chapter [supported models](#supported-models) for task-model organization.

-  **DO remember to use** the corresponding deployment config file when trying to convert models of different tasks.
+  **DO REMEMBER TO USE** the corresponding deployment config file when trying to convert models of different tasks.

 - **{backend}:** inference backend, such as onnxruntime, tensorrt, pplnn, ncnn, openvino, coreml etc.